guardian/contributions-frontend/README.md

 Start the app as follows:

 ```
-./start-frontend.sh
+sbt devrun
 ```

+This will start:
+ - the Play application on the port 9112
+ - grunt watch to compile assets such as css
+ - the webpack dev server on the port 9111, proxying calls to the play app for everything but js

-This will start the Play application, which usually listens on port `9111`.
-Making a request to `localhost:9111` should give you the homepage.
+Making a request to [http://localhost:9111](http://localhost:9111) should give you the homepage.

-To make the site reachable as `contributions.thegulocal.com` (necessary for register/sign-in functionality) you then need to make sure NGINX is configured and running as described in [`/nginx/README.md`](./nginx/README.md).
+To make the site reachable as [https://contributions.thegulocal.com](https://contributions.thegulocal.com) (necessary for register/sign-in functionality) you then need to make sure NGINX is configured and running as described in [`/nginx/README.md`](./nginx/README.md).

 ## Testing